jbeck018/howlerops/backend-go/MIGRATIONS_GUIDE.md

 ## Overview

-SQL Studio uses a simple, transaction-safe migration system to manage database schema changes.
+Howlerops uses a simple, transaction-safe migration system to manage database schema changes.
 Migrations are:

 - **Versioned**: Each migration has a unique version number
 - **Idempotent**: Safe to run multiple times